-Unapproved modifications can cause injury and damage.
+Non-approved modifications can cause injury and damage.
 Contact your local dealer for advice before modifying the product.
 Before welding on the product while it is installed on the carrier, disconnect the carrier alternator and battery.
 Note that welding of the hammer tools will render them useless and make the warranty void.
-Note that welding on the cast iron parts may cause them to crack or render them useless, and will void the warranty.